 Klarreich’s August 2014 Quanta article “A Tenacious Explorer of Abstract Surfaces” describes Mirzakhani’s career arc, from her childhood in Tehran to her groundbreaking work on hyperbolic surfaces and billiard dynamics.
 It casts the mathematician as a fearless and accomplished scholar and is peppered with personal details, such as the doodles Mirzakhani draws when thinking about mathematics.

-Here, Klarreich tells TON-BWF Fellow Tien Nguyen the story behind the story, including the decision to bury the information that Mirzakhani is the first woman to win a Fields Medal:
+Here, Klarreich tells Tiên Nguyễn the story behind the story, including the decision to bury the information that Mirzakhani is the first woman to win a Fields Medal.
+(This interview has been edited for length and clarity.)

 What was your editor’s role in helping report this story?